Release Process - How and When Changes are Made

 This page describes how changes to LegalServer are tested, when they are released, and when they are effective on sites.

 The release week runs from Thursday through Wednesday.
-Wednesday is the end of the current week's milestone and when final testing occurs.
+Wednesday is the end of the current week's sprint and when final testing occurs.

 Planning and Assignment